-Depending on the program, applicants may be required to undergo a background screening during the admission process and after enrollment.
+Depending on the program, applicants may be required to undergo a background screening during the admission process and after enrollment (ASN Program).
 A Level I background check is completed once the student completes an admission's application.
-A Level II screening is completed after admission and prior enrollment in clinical rotations.
 Students are required to report felony or misdemeanor charges and convictions which occur during enrollment within 10 business days of occurrence to the Dean.